The Oyster farm

 It was a steep learning curve and not without the obligatory farming disaster to set us back.
 From storms, to Government regulation nightmares, blood, sweat and tears, threats of disease, seed shortages and a devastated industry.
 Kangaroo Island is a volatile place to farm and run a business, however because of the isolation of doing business on an island you are forced to develop innovative methods and equipment using what you have at hand.
 We are always learning and improving the way we farm and striving for efficiencies.

-Our oysters are branded as Kangaroo Island Premium Oysters, which are recognised Australia wide, and over the years we have been proudly supplying our wholesale customers based in Queensland, Sydney and Melbourne.
+The oysters are branded as Kangaroo Island oysters, which are recognised Australia wide, and over the years we have been proudly supplying our wholesale customers based in Queensland, Sydney and Melbourne.
 We also supply to local restaurants and caterers who choose to use a local oyster on their menu and of course to our farmgate.

 It has been quite an adventure, but we love the feel of that first wave as it breaks over the bow of the boat and slaps us in the face – it makes you remember you are alive!